dhis2/dhis2-android-docs/content/capture-app/programs-features.md

 If the feature is enabled, the Android App will display a "create new" button after opening a program and a search won't be required.
 If the feature is not enabled or the user is in a previous version of the app, a search must be performed to avoid possible duplicates.
 Once the search is performed the search button will become "Add" button for the user to create a new enrollment.

 ![](resources/images/capture-app-image204.png){ width=25%}

+#### Search by unique QR/bar Codes (new 3.0) { #capture_app_programs_unique_qrBar_search }

+In 3.0, the search form has been improved to provide a cleaner look and a more intuitive user experience.
+The buttons have been made more explicit for differencing search from creation.
+In addition the flow for searching TEIs using attributes rendered as bar / QR codes has been made more agile.
+If there is only one result and the attribute is unique, the app will open the TEI Dashboard directly.
+If there are multiple results, the app will display all the cards on the TEI list (this is equal to the current workflow), and if there are no results, the app will display the create button and allow the user to “search outside the program” if the configuration allows it.

 #### Offline and Online Search { #capture_app_programs_offline_online_search }